-Figure 5 shows the comparison between our new synthetic spectra (blue) and the observed spectra of AT2017gfo taken with the Very Large Telescope (VLT) (gray) at t = 1.5, 2.5, and 3.5 days after the merger (Pian et al. 2017; Smartt et al. 2017).
-The observed spectra at t = 4.5 days after the merger taken with the Hubble Space Telescope (HST), which are not affected by telluric absorption, is also shown by a black line (Tanvir et al. 2017).
-We find that the absorption features around 14500 Å are caused by the Ce III lines in the new spectra.
-These features are blueshifted according to the velocity of the line-forming region at the NIR wavelengths, e.g., $v \sim 0.1 c$ at t = 2.5 days.
-In fact, the features caused by the Ce III lines in the new synthetic spectra are almost the same as those in Domoto et al. (2022, green), which used the qf-values of Tanaka et al. (2020) (see Figure 6 for the enlarged view at t = 2.5days).
+features are blueshifted according to the velocity of the lineforming region at NIR wavelengths, e.g., $v \sim 0.1c$ at t = 2.5days.
+In fact, the features caused by the Ce III lines in the new synthetic spectra are almost the same as those in Domoto et al. (2022; green), who used the gf-values of Tanaka et al. (2020; see Figure 6 for an enlarged view at t = 2.5 days).
 This is consistent with the observed features in the spectra of AT2017gfo.

-To see the effects of the uncertainties in the gf-values to the spectra, we also perform the same simulations by varying the gf-values of the Ce III lines.
-Orange and red curves in Figure 6 show the results when using the lower and upper gf-values, respectively.
-Here, for the lower (upper) values, we take the averages of the estimated gf-values for each star negatively (positively) shifed by $\sigma{[Ce/H]}$, and then further shift the averages by Δ{sys} negatively (positively).
-We find that the changes in fluxes around 14500 Å are ~ 10%.
-The absorption features by Ce III are still seen even using the lower gfvalues (orange curves), although the depth of absorption is weakened.
+To see the effects of the uncertainties in the gf-values on the spectra, we also perform the same simulations by varying the gf-values of the Ce III lines.
+The orange and red curves in Figure 6 show the results when using the lower and upper gf-values, respectively.
+Here, for the lower (upper) values, we take the average of the estimated gf-values for each star negatively (positively) shifted by $\sigma{\rm [Ce/H]}$, and then further shift the average by $\Delta{\rm sys}$ negatively (positively).
+We find that the changes in fluxes around 14500 Å are $\sim 10\%$.
+The absorption features of Ce III are still seen even when using the lower gf-values (orange curves), although the depth of absorption is weakened.

-When using the final astrophysical gf-values, the Sobolev optical depths of the Ce III lines for the line forming region ($\rho \sim 10^{-14}$ g cm-3 and $T \sim 5000$ K, see Domoto et al. 2022) are ~ 4 .
-The lower gf-values of the Ce III lines are smaller than the nominal values by a factor of ~ 2.7 .
+When using the final astrophysical gf-values, the Sobolev optical depths of the Ce III lines for the line-forming region $(\rho \sim 10^{-14} \text{ g cm}^{-3} \text{ and } T \sim 5000 \text{ K};$ see Domoto et al. 2022) are ~4.
+The lower gf-values of the Ce III lines are smaller than the nominal values by a factor of ~2.7.
 Thus, even by adopting the lower gf-values, the Sobolev optical depths of the Ce III lines are still larger 1.
 This confirms the identification of Ce in the spectra of AT2017gfo.

 The changes in gf-values of the strong lines affect not only absorption but also emission in the spectra.
-A stronger absorption tends to cause a stronger emission in P-Cygni type line profile.
-As shown in Figure 6, the increase of the gf-values results in the increase of the flux at emission component around the rest wavelengths, and vice versa.
+A stronger absorption tends to cause a stronger emission in a P-Cygnitype line profile.
+As shown in Figure 6, the increase of the gf-values results in an increase of the flux of the emission component around the rest wavelengths, and vice versa.
 Note that, for particularly large gf-values (red and green lines), the optical depths of the Ce III lines are large enough that the depth of the absorption is saturated, while the effect in the emission component is still apparent.

-6. SUMMARY
+6. Summary

-We have derived the astrophysical gf-values of the three Ce III lines at the H-band using the IGRINS spectra of four F-type supergiants.
-The derived gf-values are systematically lower by about 0.25 dex than those used in Domoto et al. (2022), but they are broadly agree with available theoretical calculations within the estimated uncertainties.
+We have derived the astrophysical gf-values of the three Ce III lines in the H band using IGRINS spectra of four F-type supergiants.
+The derived gf-values are systematically lower by about 0.25 dex than those used in Domoto et al. (2022), but they broadly agree with available theoretical calculations within the estimated uncertainties.
 Using the derived astrophysical gf-values of the Ce III lines, we have performed radiative transfer simulations of kilonovae.
-We have found that the Ce III lines with the new gf-values produce the absorption features around 14500 Å in kilonova spectra, even considering the uncertainties.
+We have found that the Ce III lines with the new gf-values produce the absorption features around 14500 Å in the kilonova spectra, even considering the uncertainties.
 This supports the identification of Ce in the observed spectra of AT2017gfo (Domoto et al. 2022).